michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 8. And they went quickly from the sepulchre, with fear and with great joy, and ran that they might tell his disciples.

 9. And, behold, Jeshu met them, and said to them, Peace to you!
-And they approachedhim, held him by the feet, and adored him.
+And they approached

 10. Then said Jeshu to them, Fear not; but go tell my brethren, that I will go into Galila, and there they shall see me.